Vibrant raises $7.5M for a drug-free mechanical pill to treat constipation – TechCrunch

 According to a study published in the American Gastroenterological Association, about 16% of American adults suffer from constipation, and the number jumps to 33.5% in adults between the ages of 60-101.
 Also, constipation is 1.5 times more common in women than in men.

-The most common way to treat constipation is through the use of over-the-counter or prescription drugs, most of which target the nerves in the colon which in turn prompt a bowel movement.
+The most common way to treat constipation is through the use of over-the-counter or prescription drugs, most of which target the nerves in the colon, which in turn prompt a bowel movement.
 The Vibrant Capsule, however, “once swallowed, kickstarts the natural impulses of your intestinal wall to contract, relax and get things moving again — without the use of chemicals,” the company said in a statement.

 In addition to being medication-free, the value of Vibrant over laxatives, according to the company, is that the bowel movements are more controlled, whereas laxatives can cause unexpected diarrhea and long-term side effects.
 Also, while laxatives are meant to be taken on a daily basis, the disposable capsule can be used anywhere from 2-5 times per week.
-The capsules connect to an app that automatically records when you take a pill, and upon having a bowel movement, the person notes it in the app which then sends a monthly report to the patient’s doctor, allowing them to monitor and adjust the treatment protocol as necessary.
+The capsules connect to an app that automatically records when you take a pill, and upon having a bowel movement, the person notes it in the app, which then sends a monthly report to the patient’s doctor, allowing them to monitor and adjust the treatment protocol as necessary.

 In a 2019 human trial organized by Vibrant, 250 patients were enrolled in a double-blind study (Vibrant Capsule = 133, placebo = 117).
 The results showed that those who took the Vibrant Capsule were more likely to experience a bowel movement within three hours.
 The trial details and the results were published in the journal of Neurogastroenterology and Motility.